Jiahangca/Data-Structures-and-Algorithms-in-Python-Exercise/README.md

-Creativity and Project questions are answered if they are methioned in the context
+Creativity and Project questions are answered only if they are methioned in the context